MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-usd/customer360-overview-existing-challenges.md

 ms.assetid: d53f1b1f-0361-4334-827c-d299137a9075
 ms.custom:
 ---
-# Customer 360 - Know everything about customers
+# View customer summary and know everything about customers

 ## overview of the existing challenges